 2. Carbon sinks

 Carbon sinks refer to that carbon-containing greenhouse gases (CO2 and CH4) are absorbed or removed from the atmosphere and then accumulated or stored in objective materials (e.g., plants, trees).
 The two main natural carbon sink ecosystems are vegetation and phytoplankton.
-Therefore, carbon sinks can take place in soils, waters, forests, and oceans.
+Therefore, carbon sinks can occur in soils, waters, forests, and oceans.
 According to scientific reports, global natural sinks remove between 9.5 and 11 Gt CO2 from the atmosphere every year.
 To date, no artificial carbon sinks can remove carbon from the atmosphere.
 Sometimes, the term “carbon sink” is used interchangeably with the term “carbon sequestration”.

 3. Carbon offset